-Housing Kitsap uses the "2+1 Occupancy Standard" as a guideline to determine unit size eligibility, consistent with HUD recommendations, , and the Washington State Residential Landlord-Tenant Act.
-This standard allows two persons per bedroom plus one additional person in the household.
+Housing Kitsap uses the "2+1 Occupancy Standard" as a guideline to determine household eligibility for unit size at Kingston Ridge.
+This standard is consistent with HUD recommendations, IRS guidance for the Low-Income Housing Tax Credit (LIHTC) program, and the Washington State Residential Landlord-Tenant Act.
+This Standard allow two persons per bedroom plus one additional person in the household.